Joeltronics/Omakase/notes.md

 If you're in last place, what do you prioritize?
 Whatever gets you the smallest margin to 1st, or try to get 3rd place?

-Best option might be "prioritize highest score relative to average of other players"
+Best option might be "prioritize highest score relative to average of other players"?

 2. Other players may not play perfectly

 This one's a little more complicated than it seems.
 For example, how are other players prioritizing relative score?
-"""

-"""

-Situations to test:
+### Situations to test

 2-player:

-* Hand A has 2 Sashimi, Hand B has 1 Sashimi
+#### Hand A has 2 Sashimi, Hand B has 1 Sashimi

 Technically it's possible to score Sashimi, but a good player could see that you should never (*see below) take Sashimi - as soon as you do, the next turn it's